 - “I was super encouraged by all of the hope we have.
 We are not doing all of this (Christian walk) for some made-up religion, even though the rest of the world may think we’re ridiculous.
 Jesus Christ died on the cross and rose again and is alive in us through the Holy Spirit 🙌🏼” – Nicole DePauw

-Taking on a new challenge aways sounds exciting but after about the first week or two, that new-found motivation is gone and you’re faced with the same old habits and hang-ups that you’re used to.
+Taking on a new challenge always sounds exciting, but after about the first week or two, that new-found motivation is gone, and you’re faced with the same old habits and hang-ups that you’re used to.
 So do you want to know the secret to actually finishing what you start?
 I’ve got three tips that will help you make it to the end:

 Take a minute to quiet your mind, be still and pray.
 You can say,